Netflix's Our Planet showed walruses in distress. We need to find what humanity's role is

 There's no question that the Arctic is warming, and that the effects on wildlife are starting to become noticeable.
-Scientists and indigenous hunters have already seen differences in walrus migratory patterns across the Arctic, with walruses changing when and where they spend time on land for breeding or resting, potentially making them more vulnerable to predators or new pathogens.
+Researchers and Indigenous hunters have already seen differences in walrus migratory patterns across the Arctic, with walruses changing when and where they spend time on land for breeding or resting, potentially making them more vulnerable to predators or new pathogens.
 But researchers say the full extent of the impacts of climate change on species like walruses is, at the moment, still unclear.

 In a recent paper published in the interdisciplinary journal Quaternary Research, Xénia Keighley and colleagues argued that the first step toward figuring out what will happen to walruses in the future is understanding human-walrus interactions in the past.
 And while their paper focused on the Atlantic walrus, rather than on the Pacific walrus featured in Our Planet, global climate change will likely impact both species, making the development of methods for studying the historical ecology of Arctic mammals even more important.